Twigonometry/Cybersecurity-Notes/To Add.md

 # To Add
 This note lays out a roadmap for content I want to add to this repository.
 You can keep track of my plans here.

-If you want to suggest some content to add and it isnt' on the list, feel free to [open an issue](https://github.com/Twigonometry/Cybersecurity-Notes/issues).
+If you want to suggest some content to add and it isn't on the list, feel free to [open an issue](https://github.com/Twigonometry/Cybersecurity-Notes/issues).

 ## Cheatsheets on Common Tools